 For a very long time, fats have had a bad rep and were considered the ‘culprits’ behind unhealthy weight gain, which led to people avoiding them like the plague.
 However, newer research has found that natural, healthy fats are actually very beneficial for your body and help you lose weight by making you feel fuller for longer.
 This helps you avoid snacking and binging in between meals, thus contributing to a leaner waist and a healthier you!

 The best way to stay healthy and avoid a build-up of fat in your body is to burn off more calories than you consume.
 You can do this by first ensuring that you’re counting the number of calories you are consuming and next, by constantly moving so that you are able to maximise your calorie burn.
-Start by maintaining a strict exercise regime--try to fit in 40-50 minutes 3-4 days a week.
+Start by maintaining a strict exercise regime for love handles--try to fit in 40-50 minutes 3-4 days a week.
 Besides hitting the gym, try to remain active in other aspects of your life--little changes like walking to the supermarket, taking the stairs and walking while being on calls can have a massive impact on your health!

 While staying active and working out is important, making sure your body is getting enough rest and shut eye is equally essential!
 Your body heals, repairs and rejuvenates itself mostly while you’re asleep--so lack of sleep will make your physical and mental health go for a toss.
 Try getting at least the minimum 7-8 hours every night, and avoid taking naps in the middle of the day, as it would lead to light and disturbed sleep at night.
 If you have trouble sleeping, try taking a hot shower, rubbing lavender oil on your pillow or listening to ambient music before you sleep.
 If your trouble persists, visit a doctor immediately.